Day 1: Cusco – Soraypampa – Humantay Lake – Soyroccocha

 - Water: Please supply your own water until the first lunch spot, then we will provide you with cold boiled water at every meal time.
-Please bring your canteens and/or water bottles
+Please bring reusable water bottles.

 - Rain gear

-- Snacks like chocolate bars, cereal bars, ice cream or any dry fruits
+- Snacks like chocolate bars, cereal bars, or any dry fruits

 - Gloves (preferably waterproof)